 A truly compliant Consent Management solution should work autonomously, with no dependencies on other systems, to enforce the privacy choices of users.

-CHEQ’s Consent Management solution takes control of a website, app, or digital asset and fundamentally changes how the page is rendered based on the user’s preferences—so you don’t have to rely on third-party analytics platforms to uphold your GDPR compliance.
+CHEQ Privacy and Compliance Enforcement takes control of a website, app, or digital asset and fundamentally changes how the page is rendered based on the user’s preferences—so you don’t have to rely on third-party analytics platforms to uphold your GDPR compliance.

 With CHEQ, you can set up customizable banners and give your visitors a clear-cut choice on if and how their data is collected and used.
 You can quickly add CHEQ to every iteration of your website with a simple line of code, audit your website to understand which cookies are in use and where, and identify potential security or compliance issues.
 Want to know more?
 Schedule a demo today.